 Hearings Coordinator: The individual within OGC who provides administrative support to the IHO during the appeal process and is a point of contact for the appellant's questions about the due-process hearing.

-TWC-VR Representative: Generally, the Deputy Regional Director or Regional Director.
+TWC-VR Representative: VR Division Director or designee.
 If the appellant is not represented by an attorney, the TWC-VR representative:

 Has the authority to settle the dispute with the appellant;